shladyr/docker_images_size_reporting/README.md

 # Docker Image Size Reporter

 ## Overview

-Docker Image Size Reporter is a Python script that retrieves information about Docker image sizes <br/>
+This Python script provides functionality to authenticate with AWS Elastic Container Registry (ECR), <br/>
-from an AWS ECR (Elastic Container Registry) repository.
-It allows users to specify <br/>
+check Read permissions, find all docker image repositories with tag "latest" and <br/>
-a list of Docker images, pull them from AWS ECR, and check their sizes.
+report the sizes of Docker images in specified repositories.

 ## Requirements, Prerequisites